-Accrued salaries represent outstanding guaranteed payments to the Company's former President and former Chief Executive Officer and Founder and are recognized when incurred and considered payable.
+Accrued salaries represented outstanding guaranteed payments to the Company's former President and former Chief Executive Officer and Founder and were recognized when incurred and considered payable.
+These amounts were paid in 2021 and no amounts remained outstanding at December 31, 2021.